 Cauliflower, Fennel & Celery Root Soup

-I’m not quite sure why this recipe called to me to give it a try; but I love fennel and it is an Ina Garten recipe (from Make It Ahead), and the Barefoot Contessa rarely fails me.
-To begin with, I had to Google an image of celery root as I didn’t know what it was and do not recall ever seeing it in the store.
-But this is beyond delicious and fairly easy to make.
-It only has 2 tablespoons cream so it is also low calorie, can be made ahead and refrigerate for up to a week or freeze for up to 3 months.
+I’m not quite sure why this recipe called to me to give it a try, but I love fennel, and it is an Ina Garten recipe (from Make It Ahead), and the Barefoot Contessa rarely fails me.
+To begin with, I had to Google an image of celery root as I didn’t know what it was and did not recall ever seeing it in the store.
+But this is beyond delicious and relatively easy to make.
+It only has two tablespoons cream, so it is also low calorie, can be made ahead and refrigerate for up to a week or freeze for up to 3 months.
 Yummy!

 ¼ c. good olive oil